-The Antioquia Railway linked the province of Caldas, the areas in the Cauca Valley, and the central region of the Antioquia province with the Magdalena River.
+The Antioquia Railway played an important role in the economic development of Colombia, linking Medellin to the Magdalena River.
 Its construction began in 1874 and officially ended with its inauguration in 1929.
-The Antioquia Railroad played an important factor in the economic development of the Antioquia region.

-The construction of the Antioquia Railway in such a geographically difficult region represented a challenge for the technology of the late 19th century due to the complicated geography involved.
+The construction of the Antioquia Railway represented a technological challenge in the late 19th century due to the complicated geography involved.

-In 1874, at the beginning of the railway project, nobody thought that it would take 55 years until the first train would travel from Medellin to Puerto Berrio.
+In 1874, at the beginning of the railway project, nobody imagined that it would take 55 years until the first train would travel from Medellin to Puerto Berrio.
 Civil wars and political instability had affected the finances of the planned railroad and delayed its execution.
-In 1903 Panama separated from Colombia, and in 1920 it compensated Colombia financially.
-The Government invested a large part of the funds received from Panama in railroad construction.
-It was on August 7, 1929, when the first locomotive was pulling a train from Medellin to Puerto Berrio through the Cisneros Tunnel.
+In 1903 Panama separated from Colombia, later compensating Colombia financially in 1920.
+The Colombian government invested a large portion of the funds received from Panama in railroad construction.
+Even so, it was not until August 7, 1929, that the first locomotive pulled a train from Medellin to Puerto Berrio through the Cisneros Tunnel.

-Transporting crops, coffee and people got easy and quick at a much lower cost with the new rail transport system.
-The number “1” locomotive that served the Medellin line was in reality number “2”, since the first one disappeared from the map after having rolled through an abyss.
-To avoid panic, the company painted number “1” on locomotive number “2”.
+Transporting crops, coffee, and people became much easier and quicker—and at a much lower cost—with the new rail transport system.
+The number “1” locomotive was in reality number “2,” since the first one disappeared from the map after having rolled into an abyss.
+To avoid panic, the company painted number “1” on locomotive number “2.”
 The Government did not communicate this story to the public until many years later.

-With the time, the Antioquia Railroad was getting more and more admiration, affection, and pride among Antioquia’s population.
-The railroad allowed Antioquia to become one of the most profitable territories in Colombia thanks to the international coffee trade.
+Over time, the Antioquia Railroad became the object of increasing admiration, affection, and pride among Antioquia’s population.
+The railroad allowed Antioquia to become one of the most profitable territories in Colombia, thanks to the international coffee trade.

-Even though from 1905 to 1960, the Government invested resources in the railroads, the Government devoted massive sums of money also to the construction of roads, especially after 1930.
+Although from 1905 to 1960 the Colombian government invested resources in the railroads, the government also devoted massive sums of money to the construction of roads, especially after 1930.
 Since that time, investment in rail transport has decreased by almost 90%.

-In 1934, the Antioquia Railroad began to see a deficit.
-In 1947 a road parallel to the train was built supposedly to support the train, but from the beginning, it constituted a threat to the trains’ survival.
+In 1934, the Antioquia Railroad’s budget began to see a deficit.
+In 1947 a road parallel to the train was built supposedly to support the train, but from the beginning it constituted a threat to the train’s survival.

-The railroad began to lose more and more money, and the deficit was growing from year to year.
-The construction of the Puerto Berrío – Medellín Pipeline at the end of the 1950s was very problematic for the railraod since before; oil was transported by train.
+The railroad began to lose more and more money, and the deficit grew from year to year.
+The construction of the Puerto Berrío–Medellín Pipeline at the end of the 1950s was highly problematic for the railroad, because before that time oil was transported by train.